ingewortel/artistoo/README.md

 # How it works

-This is a node.js module, which can also run in the browser.
+This code has been ported over from our older "cpm" repository.
+This is now an ES6 module, which is compiled trough "rollup" for use in the browser.
+See the Makefile.

 ## Browser examples